 What We Do

-- An interdisciplinary undergraduate minor with funded internship scholarships;
+- An interdisciplinary undergraduate minor with funded internship awards;

-- Hosting of post-doctoral fellows to advance research and contribute to curriculum development;
+- Hosting of post-doctoral fellows to advance research and teaching in GMAP;

-- Hosting of practitioners-in-residence to share their insights on challenges and successes of work in GMAP;
+- Hosting of resident practitioners and visiting practitioners to share their insights on challenges and successes of work in GMAP;

-- An annual Frontiers of Prevention conference with scholars and practitioners from around the world; and
+- Organizing an annual Frontiers of Prevention conference with scholars and practitioners from around the world; and

-- Partnerships with NGOs and universities to promote atrocity prevention.
+- Developing partnerships with NGOs and universities to promote atrocity prevention.

 Opportunities to Support the Work of I-GMAP

 If you value the work of the Institute, we welcome your support to expand our capacity.
 If you or anyone you know might be interested and able to support one of these initiatives, we would love to talk with you more.
-Please consult our Support I-GMAP section of our website.
+Please visit our Support I-GMAP webpage for more information.